 Risk assessment is the process we used to identify and prioritize the City's internal control practices and significant areas of operating risk.
-This process provides a tool for creating a roadmap ultimately utilized in developing the audit plan for Fiscal Year 2018.
-We designed the annual audit plan to address what we considered to be the highest priority areas while limiting the scope of work to what we can realistically accomplish with the staff resources available.
+This process provides a tool for creating a roadmap ultimately used in developing the Annual Audit Plan for Fiscal Year 2019.
+We designed the Annual Audit Plan to address what we considered to be the highest priority areas while limiting the scope of work to what we can realistically accomplish with the staff resources available.